ognotjw/k3sup-prep-alpine/README.md

 # Advanced (for all you nerds 🤓 /s)
 1. If you have a user different from "alpine" that you would like to install Kubernetes to
   a.
-Replace all "alpine" strings with your user of choice in the scripts 2.sh, 3.sh, 5.sh.
+Replace all "kube" strings with your user of choice in the scripts 2.sh, 3.sh, 5.sh.